 This topic is covered in a separate article.
 Click here to go to the related article.

 Visual Studio Team Services (VSTS)

-When a pull request is created in a VSTS repository or in a repository tracked by your VSTS Build Definition, a new branch will be created on your CodeScan cloud project.
-Please note that any remote repositories will need to have Continuous Integration and Pull Request Validation checked for the appropriate branches in the Build Definition’s Triggers menu.
+When a pull request is created in a VSTS repository or a repository tracked by your VSTS Build Definition, a new branch will be created on your CodeScan Cloud project.
+Please note that any remote repositories must have Continuous Integration and Pull Request Validation checked for the appropriate branches in the Build Definition’s Triggers menu.